Louisiana Wage and Hour Violation Lawyers

 Compensation for Wage and Hour Violations

 Employers who commit wage and hour violations can be held liable to compensate employees for unpaid earnings.
-If your employer is found to have committed wage and hour violations against you, you may also be entitled to collect interest on your unpaid earnings, court costs, and other damages.
+If your employer committed wage and hour violations against you, you may also be entitled to collect interest.

 If you aren’t receiving the pay that is owed to you and you suspect that the company you work for is purposefully violating employment laws to avoid paying you, know that the law is on your side.
 You need an assertive lawyer who will protect your best interests while pursuing justice.
 As an employee, you have certain rights that are protected by federal law.
 You are also protected against employer retaliation if you file a wage and hour violation claim.